muggy8/improbable/have-and-havenot/dJTdszpJ.md

 There was only one single pair of fighters still fighting at this point.

-judging by the looks of it, they fought each other in much the same way that Melody and the horned boy were except it felt less one-sided as Melody's fight.
+judging by the looks of it, they fought each other in much the same way that Melody and the horned boy were except it felt not as one-sided as Melody's fight.

 Sumo Boxing still felt like an appropriate description for what these fights were like.